310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 {% bubble Madara %}
 I agree with you.
 While I do think it's silly that we're trying to define someone else's form of happiness…

-His form of happiness has never been world peace, or the prosperity of land—It's nothing ambitious like that…
+His form of happiness has never been world peace, or the prosperity of land — It's nothing ambitious like that…

 Rather, it seems to be those trivial but valuable things, such as simply sitting together as a family, having tea.

-After all, when we played house together, he'd have the loveliest smile on his face from how happy he was—You almost wouldn’t believe it.
+After all, when we played house together, he'd have the loooveliest smile on his face from how happy he was—

+You almost wouldn’t believe it.
 Even though he'd always say I'm being annoying or that I’m bothering him.
 {% endbubble %}

 {% bubble Rei %}